kaiou-web/kaiou-web.github.io/_pages/about.md

 Before joining Florida State University, I received a Ph.D. in Politics from New York University.

-I teach behavioral political economy, formal political economy, behavioral game theory, quantitative methods, and experimental methods for undergraduate and graduate students.
+I teach behavioral political economy, behavioral game theory, quantitative methods, and experimental methods for undergraduate and graduate students.